PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task5/README.md

 - Add rules for:
   - HTTP (port 80) from 0.0.0.0/0
   - HTTPS (port 443) from 0.0.0.0/0
-  - SSH (port 22) from your specific IP (check https://www.whatismyip.com/)
+  - SSH (port 22) from your specific IP (check https://www.whatismyip.com/) i.e type in the IP as a custom one with CIDR notation (for mine: 32)
 - Click "Save rules".

 d.
 To Edit Outbound Rules:
+- Go to the "Outbound rules" tab and click "Edit Outbound rules"
+- Add a new rule:
+  - Type: All traffic.
+  - Protocol: All
+  - Port Range: All
-- Allow all outbound traffic by default.
+  - Destination: 0.0.0.0/0 (This will Allow all outbound traffic to any IP address)
+- Click "Save rules".

 For Private Security Group:

 a.
-Click on "Create security group" again and Fill in the details:
+Click on Security Groups and then click "Create security group" again and Fill in the details:
-- Name tag: PrivateSG
+- Security group Name: PrivateSG
-- VPC: Select KCVPC
 - Description: Security group for private instances
+- VPC: Select the 'KCVPC' VPC you created.
 - Click "Create security group".

 b.
 To Edit Inbound Rules:
 - Select the created security group.
 - Go to the "Inbound rules" tab and click "Edit inbound rules".
-- Add rules for:
+- Click "Add rule" and fill in the details:
   - MySQL (port 3306) from PublicSubnet    - CIDR block (10.0.1.0/24)
   - Click "Save rules".

 c.
 To Edit Outbound Rules:
+- - Go to the "Outbound rules" tab and click "Edit Outbound rules"
+- Add a new rule:
+  - Type: All traffic.
+  - Protocol: All
+  - Port Range: All
-- Allow all outbound traffic by default.
+  - Destination: 0.0.0.0/0 (This will Allow all outbound traffic to any IP address)
+- Click "Save rules".
+N/B: you can also allow it by default.

 ### Step 7: Configure Network ACLs (NACLs)
 For Public Subnet NACL: